FiveLakesStudio/AdColony/README.txt

 Legal Requirements:
 ----------------------------------
 You must accept the terms and conditions on the AdColony website by registering in order to legally use the AdColony SDK.
-U.S. based companies will need to complete the W-9 form and send it to us before payments can be issued.
+U.S. based companies will need to complete the W-9 form and send it to us, as well as complete the section on payment information on clients.adcolony.com, before publisher payments can be issued.

 Contact Us: